 The magical power of art for Good

 None of this is to say that all modern art is evil.
 Far from it.
 We have before us as we write a remarkable book published in the 1970's entitled Visions which contains the paintings of a group of gifted Californian artists.
 Many of these images are of surpassing beauty and great technical skill which uplift the mind to the highest realms of Light.
 Sadly, this book is long out of print and the artists whose work it showcases remain almost completely unknown and unappreciated outside a small circle of enthusiastic admirers.
 One of the contributors to the book was Joseph Parker (1930-2009), who we regard as one of the truly great mystical artists of the late 20th century.
 As a young man, Parker suffered from painful migraines which eventually drove him to seek alternative therapy from an occultist.
 These treatments precipitated several out-of-body experiences (OBEs) during which he was privileged to behold something of the glory, beauty and joy of the higher realms.
 This profound transformation encouraged Parker to give up his work as an accountant and become a full-time artist.
-We reproduce one of his paintings below; you can see more examples of his art on our affiliated website Occult Sciences, as well the paintings of other visionary artists.
+We reproduce one of his paintings below entitled 'the path'; you can see more examples of his art on our affiliated website Occult Sciences, as well the paintings of other visionary artists.

 It is a very great pity that the work of such artists is not better known.
 The wider dissemination of these and similar artworks could do much to counteract the evil influence which so much modern art exerts on the mass mind.
 Great Art raises our thoughts above earthly cares and woes, and brings Hope and Joy to those who look upon it with seeing eyes and an understanding heart.
 The Russian Mystic, Ouspensky said that: "In art it is necessary to study 'occultism'—the hidden side of life".
 This is true.
 The artist must be a visionary.
 He must see that which is hidden from others.
 He must be a magician with the power to make others share in his vision.
 If Holy Vision and Inspiration is missing from his art; if it does not instruct us, nor bring us nearer to our Creator, it is worthless.
 Ruskin, the 19th Century art critic, expressed the same sentiments in a single sentence when he wrote that: